Masters Programs

 MGT-6093 Strategic Marketing

 Strategic Marketing Management is an advance level Marketing course.
-The aim of the course is to develop a strategic thinking approach tomarketing.
+The aim of the course is to develop a strategic thinking approach to marketing.
 It aims to help students understand how companies compete using marketing strategy and its correlates focusing on achieving a competitive advantage for the firm by creating customer value and leveraging the firm’s marketing resources in the most efficient and effective manners.
 It builds upon the basic concepts of Marketing, which the students have learned in their previous marketing courses and to prepare students to grasp the complex issues of specialized courses like Business policy, etc. In this course students are exposed to a dynamic world of marketing activities using a number of approaches and to enable the students to understand the practical issues that are critical to develop performance orientation.
-Principles, concepts and analytical tools are taught employing real life examples from both Pakistan’s and international corporate world.
-This will enable the
+Principles, concepts, and analytical tools are taught employing real-life examples from both Pakistan’s and international corporate world.
+This will enable the students to develop skills and competency to apply analytical tools and develop appropriate strategic marketing plans and manage its implementations.
+After taking this course student are better equipped, both mentally and academically; they understand various terms and concepts and understand how and when to apply them.
+It prepares them to take on the real-life challenges and to add value to the organization for which they will work.

 MGT-6094 Organization Theory & Design